swastiswagat/swastiswagat/README.md

 # Hi 👋, I'm Swasti Swagat
-A passionate frontend developer from [Your Location].
+A passionate frontend developer from [Paradeep]

 🌟 **Bio**
-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on [Student]
-- 🌱 I’m currently learning [Skills or Technologies]
+- 🌱 I’m currently learning [FullStack Development]
-- 👯 I’m looking to collaborate on [Type of Projects You’re Interested In]
+- 👯 I’m looking to collaborate on [Frontend type projects]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: [swagatswasti@gmail.com]
-- ⚡ Fun fact: [Fun Fact About Yourself]
+- ⚡ Fun fact: [I'm not just a coder; I'm also a coffee enthusiast who believes that great code is fueled by great coffee! ☕]

 ---